 As can be seen from Table X there was low risk of adverse health effects at World’s End.
 When comparing the noise levels to the criteria in BS 8233:2014 the internal noise levels are above the criteria as were the external levels.
 When comparing against the Aviation Framework Policy the external noise level would cause medium annoyance and would require additional sound insulation to be installed.

 5. Summary of Results

 Table XI has been produced which shows the result for each location measured against the criteria in each of the five documents referenced.

 Table XI.
-Summary of compliance with UK/English guidance on recommended acoustic conditions
+Summary of effect and compliance with relevant guidance and policy